How to Make Sure Your Forex Broker is Trustworthy

 Open an account with a regulated broker.
 Check the affiliation of the broker.
 The regulatory information should be listed on the official homepage of the broker.

-Another step you might take to secure yourself is to go directly to a regulatory organisation, as legitimate brokers are required by law to register with the SEC in the US or the FCA in the UK.
+Another step you might take to secure yourself is to go directly to a regulatory organisation, as legitimate brokers are required by law to register with the SEC in the US or the FCA in the UK or ASIC in Australia.
 There, you might be able to check out record information on broker registration, status or whether they had any disciplinary action against them.

 Such databases can’t be manipulated and will allow you to get a clear picture of the broker’s past.